OpenSIPS/opensips-js/README.md

 ## Audio

 ### Audio methods
-- `initCall(target: String, addToCurrentRoom: Boolean): void` - call to the target.
-If addToCurrentRoom is true then the call will be added to the user's current room
+- `initCall(target: String, addToCurrentRoom: Boolean, holdOtherCalls: Boolean): void` - call to the target.
+If addToCurrentRoom is true then the call will be added to the user's current room.
+If holdOtherCalls is true then all other calls will be put on hold after calling
 - `holdCall(callId: String, automatic?: Boolean): Promise<void>` - put call on hold
 - `unholdCall(callId: String): Promise<void>` - unhold a call
 - `terminateCall(callId: String): void` - terminate call